datamade/data-making-guidelines/styleguide.md

 - Always echo commands.
 - To limit verbosity, use arg flags.
 Avoid piping stderr to dev/null
 - List recipes in rough order of processing steps
-- Have 'all' and 'clean' targets
+- Have 'all' and 'clean' phony targets
 - Prefer implicit patterns over explicit recipes.
 Encourages DRY and files created by implicit patterns will automatically be cleaned up.
 - Makefile directives go at the top file, followed by variables go at the top of the file, followed by 'all' and 'clean' targets
 - Use these Makefile directives